pixty/console/rapi/README.md

 	// Create new org - will be used by superadmin only a.ge.POST("/orgs", a.h_POST_orgs)

+	// Gets all authenticated user's organizations JSON object a.ge.GET("/orgs", a.h_GET_orgs)

 	// Gets organization JSON object
 	a.ge.GET("/orgs/:orgId", a.h_GET_orgs_orgId)